 This simple printing technique is ideal for younger children to explore & produces some amazing results.
 I love the effect of lino printing, but even soft linoleum can be a little tough for young children to create with.
-This process gives a similar result, but offers younger children more freedom to create independently.
+This process gives a similar result but offers younger children more freedom to create independently.

-An ink roller (available from Amazon)
+An ink roller (available online)

 Once her tile was finished she was ready to print.
 Using the ink roller she added the ink from the chopping board & rolled it over her tile which she loved!!
 She carefully lifted up her tile & pressed it down onto the paper.

 I couldn't resist having a go myself!
 This is a great activity for all the family to join in with.
-You could create prints of each other, or design self portraits!

 When Minnie saw me editing the prints on the computer she was keen to have a play, & after I demonstrated how you could alter the colours she came up with these colourful prints!
 How amazing that our printing activity using recycled food packaging would end up with my 4yr old using a computer programme to create these fab prints!
 Follow the creativity of a child & you'll be taken on a beautiful journey!